aalleexxss/Tunings/README.md

 ## How to Run This Program

 Simply clone this repository, or just the ````/code```` directory, then open ````tunings```` in your favorite IDE.
-Note that stored_tunings.txt is the text file used to
+Note that stored_tunings.txt is the text file used to save and load tunings.